How to consume Junk without glucose spikes

 Stay Hydrated

-Drink plenty of water throughout the day as dehydration can affect blood sugar levels.
+Drink plenty of water throughout the day.
+Proper hydration can help your body maintain stable blood sugar levels.

 Find Glucose response for your favourite foods